 Fair value hedge Cash flow hedge Net investment hedge Nature of hedge The hedge of the fair value risk of a financial or non-financial asset or liability.
 The hedge of the change in cash flows of a financial asset or liability or a highly probable forecast transaction.
 The hedge of changes in the Consolidated Entity's foreign denominated net assets for changes in foreign currency rates.
 Nature of material hedged risks Interest rate riskForeign exchange riskCommodity price risk.
 Interest rate riskForeign exchange riskCommodity price risk.
 Foreign exchange risk.
-Material hedged items Fixed interest rate financial assets and liabilitiesProperty, plant and equipment.
-Floating interest rate financial assets or liabilities Highly probable forecast floating interest rate financial assets and Net investment in foreign operations liabilities Highly probable forecast foreign currency payments Highly probable forecast commodity sales Foreign currency denominated interest bearing financial liabilities.
+Material hedged items Fixed interest rate financial assets and liabilities Property, plant and equipment.
+Floating interest rate financial assets or liabilities Highly probable forecast floating interest rate financial assets and liabilities Highly probable forecast foreign currency payments Highly probable forecast commodity sales Foreign currency denominated interest bearing financial liabilities.
+Net investment in foreign operations.
 Material hedging instruments Interest rate swaps Cross currency swaps Commodity forwards and futures Foreign exchange forwards and swaps.
 Interest rate swaps and options Cross currency swaps Foreign currency denominated borrowings Commodity forwards and futures.
 Foreign exchange contracts Foreign currency denominated issued debt.
-Designation and documentation ocumentation is required of the risk manager ged item, hedged risk and how the hedge rela Hedge effectiveness method period and following any significant chanan economic relationship exists betwcredit risk does not dominate the cha orospective hedge effectiveness both at the inge in circumstances affecting the hedge, by een the hedged item and the hedging instruinges in value of either the hedged item or the noslidated Entity's risk management approa demonstrating that: nent e hedging instrument erformed by a combination of qualitative and, or rebalancing, may be required to adjust the Accounting treatment for the hedging instrument Fair value through the income statement, aligned to the presentation of the hedged item.
+Designation and documentation At inception of the hedge relationship, documentation is required of the risk management objective and strategy for the hedge, the hedging instrument, hedged item, hedged risk and how the hedge relationship will meet the hedge effectiveness requirements.
+Hedge effectiveness method All hedge relationships are assessed for prospective hedge effectiveness both at the inception of the hedge, at each reporting period and following any significant change in circumstances affecting the hedge, by demonstrating that: an economic relationship exists between the hedged item and the hedging instrument credit risk does not dominate the changes in value of either the hedged item or the hedging instrument the hedge ratio is reflective of the Consolidated Entity's risk management approach.
+The hedge effectiveness assessment is performed by a combination of qualitative and, where applicable, quantitative assessments.
+Changes in the hedge ratio, or rebalancing, may be required to adjust the designated quantities of either the hedged item or the hedging instrument.
+Accounting treatment for the hedging instrument Fair value through the income statement, aligned to the presentation of the hedged item.
 Fair value through the cash flow hedge reserve as part of OCI, and then recognised in the income statement at the time at which the hedged item affects the income statement for the hedged risk.
 Foreign exchange gains and losses are recognised in the Net Investment Hedge Reserve (NIHR), a separate component of FCTR in OCI.
 Accounting treatment for the hedged item Adjustments to the carrying value are recognised in the income statement for changes in fair value attributable to the hedged risk.
 Accounted for on an amortised cost basis or under other accounting standards as appropriate (such as executory contracts for the sale of commodities).
 Foreign exchange gains and losses are recognised in the Consolidated Entity's foreign currency translation reserve as part of OCI.